is the most "adult"

 - The dinosaurs dying from starvation is also very disturbing.
 Especially the one who wants to dig up something to eat and then slowly realizes there isn't anything there.
 While he sits there, tired of his fruitless search the desert wind starts blowing against his back and you realize he is doomed.

 - Or what about the solar eclipse at the end of the segment?
-It's just so eerie that something so similar is so frightening.
+It's just so eerie that something so familiar as the sun can be so frightening.

 - The idea that this truly haunting event happens more often than once a year, near that quiet little city near the bald mountain...
 You just hope that the villagers don't realize what happens near their town each night!